CodeWithCrescent/online-voting-system/README.md

 4. **Real-Time Vote Counting:** The platform offers real-time vote counting and result display, ensuring timely and accurate dissemination of election outcomes.

-5. **Integration with SIMS:** Leveraging the existing Student Information Management System of Mbeya University, the project seamlessly integrates voting functionalities, reducing the need for redundant data entry and maintaining a centralized database.
+5. **Can be integrated with SIMS:** Leveraging the existing Student Information Management System of Mbeya University, the project seamlessly integrates voting functionalities, reducing the need for redundant data entry and maintaining a centralized database.

 6. **Auditing and Logs:** Comprehensive auditing and logging mechanisms are in place to track all activities during the voting process, enhancing transparency and accountability.